What is the PEI Smoking Cessation Program?

 It often takes more than one try to stop smoking.
 That is why you can take part in the PEI Smoking Cessation Program more than once.
 However, you can only take part in the program once per year (from the date you entered the program).

-The PEI Smoking Cessation Program covers a single continuous course (12 weeks in a row) of NRT or prescription medication.
+The PEI Smoking Cessation Program covers a single continuous course (minimum 6 weeks in a row) of NRT or prescription medication.
 If the PEI Smoking Cessation Program already covered any treatment for you this year (e.g., you used a NRT product for a few weeks and then began smoking again), you are not eligible for more coverage until a year from the date you entered the program.

 More information about the program can be found in Frequently Asked Questions about the PEI Smoking Cessation Program.